Zelda Fitzgerald

-Zelda Fitzgerald (July 24, 1900 – March 10, 1948) was an American novelist, painter, and socialite.
+Zelda Fitzgerald (July 24, 1900 – March 10, 1948) was an American novelist, painter, writer, and socialite.
 Born in Montgomery, Alabama, to a wealthy Southern family, she became locally famous for her beauty and high spirits.
 In 1920, she married writer F. Scott Fitzgerald after the popular success of his debut novel, This Side of Paradise.
 The novel catapulted the young couple into the public eye, and she became known in the national press as the first American flapper.
 Because of their wild antics and incessant partying, she and her husband became regarded in the newspapers as the enfants terribles of the Jazz Age.
 Alleged infidelity and bitter recriminations soon undermined their marriage.
 After Zelda traveled abroad to Europe, her mental health deteriorated, and she had suicidal and homicidal tendencies, which required psychiatric care.
 (Note: During a drive along the mountainous roads of the Côte d'Azur in France, Zelda seized the steering wheel and tried to kill herself, her husband, and their 9-year-old daughter Scottie by driving over a cliff.)
 Her doctors diagnosed her with schizophrenia, although later posthumous diagnoses posit bipolar disorder.

 While institutionalized at Johns Hopkins Hospital in Baltimore, Maryland, she authored the 1932 novel Save Me the Waltz, a semi-autobiographical account of her early life in the American South during the Jim Crow era and her marriage to F. Scott Fitzgerald.
 Upon its publication by Scribner's, the novel garnered mostly negative reviews and experienced poor sales.
 The critical and commercial failure of Save Me the Waltz disappointed Zelda and led her to pursue her other interests as a playwright and a painter.
 In the fall of 1932, she completed a stage play titled Scandalabra, but Broadway producers unanimously declined to produce it.
 Disheartened, Zelda next attempted to paint watercolors, but, when her husband arranged their exhibition in 1934, the critical response proved equally disappointing.